 - Tips on growing citronella geranium from cutting

-- When and where to plant citronella plants when growing them from cutting
+- When and where to plant citronella plants and when growing them from cutting

 - Can you prune a citronella plant?